-To those who would like to get into personal training I would emphasise the importance of networking.
+To those who would like to get into personal training I would emphasise the importance of work experience and networking.
 Follow the careers of other personal trainers and educators and never miss an opportunity to make industry connections.

 Listen to your colleagues and if you have a good idea don't keep it to yourself, share it with others in your profession.
 Put yourself on regular training courses to help progress your career and never stop learning.